mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Compromise of AEAD Keys

-In some circumstances, adversaries may have access to specific AEAD keys and nonces which protect an Application message or a Group Operation message.
-Compromise of these keys allows the attacker to decrypt the specific message encrypted with that key but no other; because the AEAD keys are derived from the Ratchet Secret, it cannot generate the next Ratchet Secret and hence not the next AEAD key.
+In some circumstances, adversaries may have access to specific AEAD keys and nonces which protect an application message or a group Operation message.
+Compromise of these keys allows the attacker to decrypt the specific message encrypted with that key but no other; because the AEAD keys are derived from the ratchet secret, it cannot generate the next ratchet secret and hence not the next AEAD key.

-In the case of an Application message, an AEAD key compromise means that the encrypted application message will be leaked as well as the signature over that message.
+In the case of an application message, an AEAD key compromise means that the encrypted application message will be leaked as well as the signature over that message.
 This means that the compromise has both confidentiality and privacy implications on the future AEAD encryptions of that chain.
-In the case of a Group Operation message, only the privacy is affected, as the signature is revealed, because the secrets themselves are protected by Hybrid Public Key Encryption (HPKE).
+In the case of a group Operation message, only the privacy is affected, as the signature is revealed, because the secrets themselves are protected by Hybrid Public Key Encryption (HPKE).
 Note that under that compromise scenario, authentication is not affected in either of these cases.
-As every member of the group can compute the AEAD keys for all the chains (they have access to the Group Secrets) in order to send and receive messages, the authentication provided by the AEAD encryption layer of the common framing mechanism is weak.
+As every member of the group can compute the AEAD keys for all the chains (they have access to the group secrets) in order to send and receive messages, the authentication provided by the AEAD encryption layer of the common framing mechanism is weak.
 Successful decryption of an AEAD encrypted message only guarantees that some member of the group sent the message.